American Society of Plant Biologists

 We invite many others to join in, ranging from schools to horticulture and anyone who feels to have a suited contribution to this initiative.
-Many plant science institutions, universities, botanical gardens, and museums, together with farmers and companies, have opened their doors at the Fascination of Plants Day 2012 and 2013, with a variety of plant-based events for all the family - just look at the “Success Story” links in the given countries by clicking “Countries”.
+Many plant science institutions, universities, schools, botanical gardens, and museums, together with farmers and companies, have opened their doors at the Fascination of Plants Day 2012 and 2013 with a variety of plant-based events for all the family - just look at the “Success Story” links in the given countries by clicking “Countries”.
 Again, the media are invited to join in, and scientists, farmers, politicians and industrialists will discuss with them and present the latest state-of-the-art research and breakthroughs in the plant science world and explore all of the new potential applications plant science can offer.

 The Fascination of Plants Day will be backed up by a range of events in public spaces, theatres, cafes, central city squares and parks designed to get everyone thinking about plants.

 Plants are fascinating.
 From one little seed, planted into soil, many green lives can arise - from small herbs up to big trees, or from ornamental flowers to substantial crops which all animals and mankind need to survive on this planet.
 Plant biologists estimate the total number of plant species roughly to be about 250,000.
 On the back of this coordinated activity we hope to plant again many virtual and constantly germinating seeds in the collective mind of the European and World Public that plant science is of critical significance to the social and environmental landscape now and into the future.

 These institutions will take part at the Fascination of Plants Day 2015.
 If you also like to join this initiative, just contact your national coordinator